matzsoft/kakuro/README.md

 The totals that form the clues may be any number from 3 through 45.
 That is because of the rule that there must be at least two cells to form a total.
-Also the no duplicates limits the number of empty of cells in a total to 9.
+Also the no duplicates rule limits the number of empty of cells in a total to 9.
 So 3 is the smallest total since it equals 1 plus 2.
 The largest total is 45 because that is the sum of all 9 digits.